DanielSCustodio/Curso-GitHub/README.md

 # About this project

-This is my project to learn Git and GitHub
+This is my project about to learn Git and GitHub